Sarah-Bue/budget-buddy/README.md

 Since this program is purely focused on back-end programming, no additional styling or formatting was applied to the page that contains the terminal.

-[Colorama](https://pypi.org/project/colorama/) was used to apply color to the terminal text to enhance the user experience.
+[Colorama](https://pypi.org/project/colorama/) was used to apply color to the terminal text to enhance user experience.

 The following colors were used:

 - Error messages are displayed in red.

-- A successful feedback message about updating the Google Sheet displays in green.
+- A successful feedback message about updating Google Sheets is displayed in green.

 - Menu headers and the program logo are displayed in cyan.